Eysenck Personality Questionnaire: Dimensions

 Although the first 3 scales were predicted upon a biologically based theory of personality, the fourth scale has not been theoretically specified to the same extent, but it was considered to be conceptually strong to the extent that it would demonstrate the same degree of measurement similarity across cultures.

-Criticism

-Since the re-evaluation of Eysenck's work in the 21st century, amidst revelations of data fabrication or fraud committed by Eysenck, the Eysenck Personality Questionnaire has itself come under scrutiny as potentially biased, flawed, or based upon faulty data.

 Versions

 EPQ also exists in Finnish and Turkish versions.

 In 1985 a revised version of EPQ was described—the EPQ-R—with a publication in the journal Personality and Individual Differences.

 This version has 100 yes/no questions in its full version and 48 yes/no questions in its short scale version.

 A different approach to personality measurement developed by Eysenck, which distinguishes between different facets of these traits, is the Eysenck Personality Profiler.